deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 I can modify the CustomVariable action method in the Home controller so that is has a matching parameter, as shown in Listing 15-18.
     Listing 15-18.
 Adding an action method parameter in the HomeController.cs file

+* When the routing system matches a URL against the route defined in Listing 15-18, the value of the third segment in the URL is assigned to the custom variable id.
+* The MVC Framework compares the list of segment variables with the list of action method paramenters, and if the names match, passes the values from the URL to the method.

 ### Defining optional URL segments

 ### Defining variable-lenght routes